top of page

 Hiram Rhodes Revels

 Hiram Rhodes Revels was born to free parents in Fayetteville, North Carolina, on September 27, 1827.
-His father worked as a Baptist preacher, and his mother was of Scottish descent.
-He claimed his ancestors “as far back as {his} knowledge extends, were free,” and, in addition to his Scottish background, he was rumored to be of mixed African and Croatian Indian lineage.
-In an era when educating black children was illegal in North Carolina, Revels attended a school taught by a free black woman and worked a few years as a barber.
-In 1844, he moved north to complete his education.
+Although he grew up In an era when educating Black children was illegal in North Carolina, Revels was able to attend a school taught by a free Black woman.
+He worked for a few years as a barber, and inherited his brother's shop when he passed away.
+In 1844, he moved North to complete his education.
 Revels attended the Beech Grove Quaker Seminary in Liberty, Indiana, and the Darke County Seminary for black students, in Ohio.
 In 1845, Revels was ordained in the African Methodist Episcopal (AME) Church.
 His first pastorate was likely in Richmond, Indiana, where he was elected an elder to the AME Indiana Conference in 1849.
 In the early 1850s, Revels married Phoebe A. Bass, a free black woman from Ohio, and they had six daughters.

 History: Text